3 Pacific Northwest Interior Design Ideas: Contemporary Style Made Easy

 Bring In Some Industrial Aesthetic

-Industrial design elements are usually easy to intermix with other styles, and they play an important role in the Northwest Contemporary look.
-Go big or go small when bringing this aesthetic into a Portland home.
+Industrial design elements are usually easy to intermix with other styles, and they play an essential role in the Northwest Contemporary look.
+Go big or go small when bringing this aesthetic into a home.
 When renovating, adding an exposed brick wall, beams (of wood or steel), or aesthetically pleasing pipes and ducts can be a "wow" factor.
 However, there are many other ways to bring in some industrial aesthetics.

 Lighting elements are an integral component of industrial aesthetics.
 Over a center island, consider caged lighting or single Edison bulbs, depending on the space available.
 Industrial dome pendant lights in steel or copper can be eye-catching for larger areas.
 Wall sconces with pipe arm pivot points offer both style and function.

-Play with Patterns and Textures
+Play with Patterns & Textures

 One easy way to add patterns and textures to a design aesthetic is to toss a wool blanket across a bed or sofa.
 Pendleton, an Oregon-based company whose designs are infused with local culture, is known for its wool blankets with distinctive patterns that add color and visual interest to any room.
 Look for twined baskets to display and to use for storage.
 This type of basketry typically features natural materials like tree bark and roots.